 Houston, the nation's fourth largest city, is a metropolis surrounded by forests.
 A welcoming town with a spirit more akin to New Orleans than El Paso.
 All in all, ideal landscape for golf.
 Not far from the city's downtown skyscrapers are dozens of superb daily-fee facilities.
 Drive in any direction from downtown, and you will find not dead-flat oil fields—the common misconception—but an attractive array of courses set on rolling, wooded land.
 With an average annual temperature of 70 degrees and 250 sunny days per year, the weather is perfect for golf, especially in spring and fall.
 Here's a review of the top spots:

 Houston's most venerable municipal facility is Memorial Park Golf Course.
 Designed in 1936 by John Bredemus, the 'Father of Texas Golf,' Memorial Park is an oasis of urban golf a handful of minutes from downtown.
 It was not always so.
-The course had devolved into a dusty, worn-out muni until it received a $5 million facelift in the mid-1990s.
+The course had devolved into a dusty, worn-out course until it received a $5 million face-lift in the mid-1990s.
 The roomy, tree-lined layout, set within one of the city's prettiest parks, was the original host of the Houston Open (1951-63).
 Memorial Park is where golfing greats Jimmy Demaret, Cary Middlecoff and many others got their start.
 The legendary tract, renovated by Baxter Spann with input from Houstonians Jay Riviere and Dave Marr, now features a Spanish Mission-style clubhouse.

 North of Houston is the 36-hole Cypresswood Golf Club.
 The club's Cypress Course, woven through a thick pine forest, is pleasant and straightforward, but the star attraction is the Tradition Course, a Keith Foster-designed layout debuted in 1998 and named to GOLF Magazine's 'Top 10 You Can Play' list the following year.
 Carved from tall pines and live oaks on rolling land marked by sand flats and deep ravines, the Tradition is an old-fashioned shotmaker's course designed to rekindle the charm of the game's past.
 The pair of gaping sand pits at the par-three 11th hole, for example, were inspired by the famed Spectacles bunkers at Carnoustie in Scotland.
 Clever risk-reward scenarios will delight experts and novices alike—if they can avoid the meandering brooks, rock-rimmed ponds and bathtub-shaped bunkers.